andreaiosue/sales-taxes/README.md

 ## Running the tests

-All the test cases are contained in a single test suite.
+All the test cases are contained in a single test suite under the `/src/test/java directory.

 ### Print the application output